 Car accidents in Orange County, California, are often unavoidable.
 The population of Orange County is currently estimated to be 3,179,950 people.
 Some people do not know what to do after an accident occurs.
 Hiring an Orange County car accident lawyer may become necessary if injuries occur.
 After an accident occurs, gathering evidence and information becomes essential.

-During a Car Accident in Orange County
+What To Do At The Scene Of A Car Accident in Orange County

 - Make sure that any others involved in the accident are safe